anhtuandao1311/ascenda-loyalty-intern-exercise/README.md

   ```
   yarn start
   ```
-- To run the tests, run:
+- To run the tests, please run the program first, copy the correct output to `utils/predefinedOutput.json`, and run the following command, which will compare `output.json` and `utils/predefinedOutput.json` will:
   ```
   yarn test
   ```